-CDKN’s Business Partnership project in sub-Saharan Africa aims to address this by proving the viability of a distributed village power model.
-It is testing the cost model for providing renewable power to a pilot village and demonstrating progress towards raising further funds to create an off-grid rural power company.
-To achieve this CDKN is working with Africa Power, an independent provider of power systems in rural areas of emerging economies; Sunflower Pump; and Sincronicity Power, which installs and maintains power systems for cell-phone towers.
+CDKN’s Business Partnership project in sub-Saharan Africa aimed to address this by proving the viability of a distributed village power model.
+It tested the cost model for providing renewable power to a pilot village and demonstrating progress towards raising further funds to create an off-grid rural power company.
+To achieve this CDKN worked with Africa Power, an independent provider of power systems in rural areas of emerging economies; Sunflower Pump; and Sincronicity Power, which installs and maintains power systems for cell-phone towers.

-The project is designed to demonstrate the viability of building a renewable energy mini-grid system from the bottom up; installing distributed power systems, sized to the specific power needs, and connecting systems (where synergies exist) to create the most efficient model for the village.
-It will also generate lessons on cost structure, business planning, and barriers for providing village power to off-grid rural communities.
+The project was designed to demonstrate the viability of building a renewable energy mini-grid system from the bottom up; installing distributed power systems, sized to the specific power needs, and connecting systems (where synergies exist) to create the most efficient model for the village.
+It has also generated lessons on cost structure, business planning, and barriers for providing village power to off-grid rural communities.

-The project is deploying the following power systems in one pilot location:
+The project deployed the following power systems in one pilot location: